IshnaSatyarth/Machine-DeepLearning/README.md

 # Machine-DeepLearning
-Deep Learning codes in pyhon using Tensorflow and Pytorch
+Deep Learning codes in python using Tensorflow and Pytorch